Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Android.md

 After you create a notification channel, you can't change its behavior.
 For more information, see Android developer documentation on [creating and managing notification channels](https://developer.android.com/training/notify-user/channels).

-On devices that use Android versions prior to 8.0, this package emulates the same behavior by applying properties on notification channels like `Importance` to individual notifications.
+On devices that use Android versions prior to 8.0, this package emulates the same behavior by applying notification channel properties, such as `Importance`, to individual notifications.

 ## Manage notifications